rjmholt/toy-compiler-ocaml/README.md

 The "-p" flag will call the Bean pretty printer on the program specified.
 This option is currently well-supported.

-Not specifiying a file will cause Bean to compile whatever is passed to it over stdin.
-This may be useful if you are a power-user or have a moral disagreement with text editors, and instead prefer to write programs like this (this is probably still more usable than `ed`):
+Not specifying a file will invoke the Bean REPO (Read-Eval-Print-Once), in which bean will try to compile whatever is passed to it from stdin.
+This may be useful if you are prototyping a bean program, or if you have a moral disagreement with text editors (although still more useable then `ed`).
+An example:

     cat <<EOF | ./bean
     proc main()